 An active area of research like this is difficult for a toolkit like Kaldi to support well, because the state of the art changes constantly which means code changes are required to keep up, and architectural decisions may need to be rethought.

 We currently have two separate codebases for deep neural nets in Kaldi.
 One is located in code subdirectories nnet/ and nnetbin/, and is primiarly maintained by Karel Vesely.
-The other is located in code subdirectories nnet-cpu/ and nnet-cpubin/, and is primarily maintained by Daniel Povey (this code was originally based on an earlier version of Karel's code, but has been extensively rewritten).
+The other is located in code subdirectories nnet2/ and nnet2bin/, and is primarily maintained by Daniel Povey (this code was originally based on an earlier version of Karel's code, but it has been extensively rewritten).
 Neither codebase is more ``official'' than the other.
-Both are still being developed and we cannot predict the long-term future, but in the immediate future our aim is to both have the freedom to work on our respective codebases, and to borrow ideas from each other.
+Both are still being developed in parallel.